Chapel Hill Rentals

 unneutered dogs: add $20 to above prices, reduce to neutered price when fixed

-The refundable security deposit generally is generally computed by adding a zero to the monthly pet fee (e.g., if monthly pet fee is $20, refundable deposit is $200)
+The refundable extra security deposit generally is computed by adding a zero to the monthly pet fee (e.g., if monthly pet fee is $20, refundable deposit is $200)

 In general, I do not allow Rottweilers or Pit Bulls.
 Huskies, German Shepherds, and Labs are only allowed if you have impeccable references.
-Dogs must be on a leash at all times and may not be left alone outside without owner supervision.
+Dogs must be on a leash at all times and may not be left alone or tied up outside without owner supervision.

-No charge for hamsters, fish, gerbils, tarantulas, etc. Polar bears, rhinos, and elephants are not allowed.
+No charge for hamsters, fish, rabbits, gerbils, tarantulas, caged snakes, etc. Polar bears, wolves, rhinos, giraffes, and elephants are not allowed.

 Q: What is your student population?

 A: The reason most people ask this question is because they are concerned about noise.
-Please be aware that we have a very strict noise policy.
-The general rule is that, day or night, you must conduct your affairs so as not to bother your neighbors.
+Our Homeowners Association enforces a very strict noise policy.
+The general rule is that, day or night, you must conduct your affairs so as not to disturb your neighbors.
 We rarely have noise complaints, but if we do, rest assured that we take immediate action.
 Please don't apply unless you can be considerate to your neighbors.
 I do not discriminate against students - I have found that students are often my best tenants.
-The latest counts that we did reveal the following student populations:
+The latest counts that we did (2013) reveal the following demographics of our residents:

 Q: What about application fees, deposits, etc?

-A: There is an application fee of $40 for each unrelated person.
-The security deposit, which must be paid at the time of signing the lease, is usually equivalent to one month's rent (higher if you have a pet).
+A: There is an application fee of $45 for each unrelated person.
+The security deposit, which must be paid at the time of signing the lease, is usually equivalent to one month's rent (higher if you have a pet, bad credit, of if you rent sight unseen).
 It may not be used as last month's rent, and will be returned to you when you vacate the premises provided you have complied with all terms of the lease.
-The deposit may also be higher if you occupy a unit with utililties not in your name, or if you don't have good credit.
-Rentals within Chapel Hill town limits also incur additional monthly town/county fees ranging from $7-10 that are explained on the lease.
-Finally, there is a $250 cleaning fee, which I will cheerfully refund if you leave the unit as clean as you found it when you moved in.
+All rental units (with the exception of University Gardens) also incur additional town/county fees ranging from $13-$15/month that are explained on the lease.
+(This fee is included in the rents for University Gardens.)
+Finally, there is a $150-250 cleaning fee (depending on the unit), which is cheerfully refunded if you leave the unit as clean as you found it when you moved in.

-A: You can subscribe to Time Warner RoadRunner or AT&T DSL at a cost of $29-$45/month.
-Don't be fooled by apartment complexes offering "free" high-speed internet.
-It is never free, and when you get "free" high-speed internet, you are helping to pay the cost of the service for apartments that don't use it.
+A: You can subscribe to Time Warner Roadrunner or AT&T UVerse.
+Google High Speed Fiber has been installed at University Gardens, but we don't know exactly when it will be available.
+Don't be fooled by apartment complexes offering "free" internet.
+It is never free, and when you get "free" internet, you are helping to pay the cost of the service for apartments that don't use it.
 We are able to keep our rents very low by having only those that need the service pay for it.
-If you add the cost of $29-$45/month to our rents, you will see that our rents are still much lower than complexes offering "free" high speed internet.
+If you add the cost of internet, you will see that our rents are still much lower than complexes offering "free" internet.

 Q: How much do utilities cost?

 A: This is one of the most commonly asked questions, but one that is very difficult to answer.
-Utility consumption is so personalized that two different people living in the same apartment could have vastly different bills.
+Utility consumption is so personalized that two different people living in the same apartment could have vastly different bills, so I can't quote figures.
 The question is most easily answered by saying that I rarely get complaints about high utility bills from tenants.
-Water usage will generally run between $35-$45/month.
-Normal electric bills will run approximately $40-$60/month.
-Heating and air conditioning can add anywhere from $10-$60/month. or more depending on usage.
-North Carolina has the advantage of rather mild winters, so the highest heating bills are normally only encountered during the months of January and February, although we can experience cold spells in December and March We do have hot humid summers, and one should expect to use the a/c during most of June, July, August, and parts of May and September.
+Water usage often runs between $45-$60/month.
+Normal electric bills often run approximately $40-$70/month.
+Heating and air conditioning can add anywhere from $10-$60/month.or more depending on usage.
+North Carolina has the advantage of rather mild winters, so the highest heating bills are normally only encountered during the months of January and February, although we can experience cold spells in December and March We do have hot humid summers, and one should expect to use the a/c during much of June, July, August, and parts of May and September.
 Heating and cooling costs can be reduced by simply adjusting your thermostat to a reduced setting when you are not in the apartment.
 University Gardens condos have an added advantage in that each room has individual electric baseboard heat.
 Unlike central heat, where one must heat the entire apartment to the same temperature, baseboard heat allows one to heat rooms at different levels.
 One can even shut off heat to rooms that may not be in use at the time.
 This will reduce energy consumption drastically.
 Brookside and Hillside Condos have central heat, but it is gas heat which is somewhat more efficient than electric heat.
-Please understand that the above figures mentioned are not guaranteed amounts, but rather what tenants generally tell me that they experience.
+Please understand that the above figures are not guaranteed amounts, actual costs depend on usage and energy conservation habits.

 Q: What about parking and trash pickup?

 A: Trash pickup is provided at all my properties at no charge.
-Furthermore, all of my rentals have plenty of free off-street parking available.
+Furthermore, all of my rentals have plenty of free off-street parking available, a rarity in Chapel Hill!

 Q: What kind of a landlord are you?